SmartMedia: Variant formats

+Defective SmartMedia cards are known to exist, either having missing pins or having the corner cut on the wrong side.
+SmartMedia cards were designed to have the top-right corner cut off (pin side up) but some were designed with the top left or bottom right cut off.

 Copy protection

 Many SmartMedia cards include a little-known copy-protection feature known as "ID".
 This is why many cards are marked with "ID" beside the capacity.
 This gave every card a unique identification number for use with copy-protection systems.
 One of the few implementations of this primitive DRM system was by the Korean company Game Park, which used it to protect commercial games for the GP32 handheld gaming system.
 Samsung's 1999 Yepp Hip-Hop MP3 player also used the feature in order to implement Secure Digital Music Initiative DRM.

+Write protection

+A small circle on one side of the SmartMedia card could be covered with a metallic sticker to make the card read-only unless or until the sticker was removed.

 Format errors and data loss

-SmartMedia cards frequently become corrupted and unusable when the cards are read or written in a card-reading device.
+Some SmartMedia cards can reportedly become corrupt and unusable if read or written by some (unspecified) card-reading devices.
 Affected SmartMedia cards will be unusable, and the camera or device will be unable to format, read or write to the card.
 Data loss and a change in the capacity that the device displays are also signs of a low-level format corruption or a corrupted CIS (Card Information System).